 The Scientific Committee on Occupational Exposure Limits (SCOEL) was set up in 1995 by the Commission to evaluate the potential health effects of occupational exposure to chemicals.

 The Committee assists the Commission, in particular, in evaluating the latest available scientific data and in recommending occupational exposure limits for the protection of workers from chemical risks, to be set at Union level pursuant to Council Directive 98/24/EC and to the European Parliament and of the Council Directive 2004/37/EC .

-It does this through the preparation of scientific recommendations for the Commission which are used to underpin regulatory proposals on occupational Exposure Limit Values (OELVs) for chemicals in the workplace.
-During this procedure draft recommendations from SCOEL undergo a stakeholder consultation to allow interested parties to submit health-based scientific comments and further data.
+The Committee does this through the preparation of health-based scientific recommendations for the Commission which are used to underpin regulatory initiatives on Occupational Exposure Limit Values (OELVs) for chemicals in the workplace.
+During this procedure draft recommendations from SCOEL undergo a stakeholder consultation to allow interested parties to submit comments and/or further data.

-SCOEL is regulated by the Commission Decision 2014/113/EU of 3 March 2014, which aligns its functioning with the Commission’s rules on expert groups.
+SCOEL is regulated by the Commission Decision 2014/113/EU of the 3rd of March 2014, which aligns its functioning with the Commission’s rules on expert groups.

 The appointment of the members for the current term of office of SCOEL was based on an open call for expression of interest .This was launched by the Commission and published in the Official Journal of the European Union on the 21st of October 2014.